tc39/proposal-bigint/README.md

 - Should pave the cowpath to value types, as previously discussed, in conjunction with the work done on SIMD.js.
  - BigInts are a new primitive type, and have associated wrappers, as do the other primitives, and SIMD.js, and as value types would get.
  - Operator overloading on value types may follow a similar pattern of requiring uniform argument types; this avoids the very difficult proposition of double dispatch.
 By not supporting mixed operands, BigInt gets no superpowers which would be very difficult to generalize.
+Mixed comparisons are a one-off exception to this principle, however.
 - `L` has been proposed as a literal suffix for positive Int64 values.
 This proposal uses `n` to leave that space free for later (bikeshedding welcome!).

 ### Don't break JavaScript ergonomics